Department of Counseling Clinical Training Handbook Spring 2022

-- To consolidate a knowledge base of the critical aspects in the practice of marriage and family therapy (LMFT) and professional clinical counseling (LPCC) in the domains of clinical evaluation, crisis management, treatment planning, treatment, human diversity, law, and ethics.
+- To consolidate a knowledge base of the critical aspects in the practice of professional clinical counseling (LPCC) and marriage and family therapy (LMFT) in the domains of clinical evaluation, crisis management, treatment planning, treatment, human diversity, law, and ethic

-- To become knowledgeable and skilled in working in a wide range of settings with diverse populations.
+- To become knowledgeable and skilled in working in a wide range of settings with diverse popula

-- To become engaged with positive role models in the field who will contribute to each student’s professional identity as a licensed marriage and family therapist (LMFT) and/or licensed professional clinical counselor (LPCC).
+- To become engaged with positive role models in the field who will contribute to each student’s professional identity as a licensed professional clinical counselor (LPCC) and/or licensed marriage and family therapist (LMFT).

 This Clinical Training Handbook